-The Major Maps Project supports UC Berkeley’s goal of improving the undergraduate student experience by providing a tool for students to discover academic, co-curricular, and discovery opportunities in their majors and on the broader campus.
+The Major Maps Project supports UC Berkeley’s goal of improving the undergraduate student experience by providing a resource for students to discover academic and co-curricular opportunities.

-This tool—major maps— features experience maps that help matriculated students design and plan their UC Berkeley undergraduate journey based on their intended major or field of interest.
+This resource—major maps— features experience maps that help matriculated students navigate their UC Berkeley undergraduate journey based on their intended major or field of interest.
 Prospective students who have not yet enrolled at Berkeley may use major maps to aid them in their decision to attend the university and which majors to pursue.

 About the Project

-The Major Maps Project launched in fall 2018 with the aim of producing a major map for each of the 100+ undergraduate majors at UC Berkeley.
-With sponsorship from Vice Chancellor for Undergraduate Education Cathy Koshland and Vice Chancellor for Student Affairs Stephen Sutton, a project team was formed and a staff advisory group was convened to guide the development of map content and design.
+The Major Maps Project launched in fall 2018 with the aim of producing a major map for each of the nearly 100 undergraduate majors at UC Berkeley.
+With sponsorship from Vice Chancellor for Undergraduate Education Catherine P. Koshland and Vice Chancellor for Student Affairs Stephen C. Sutton, a project team was formed and a staff advisory group was convened to guide the development of map content and design.

 The major maps project team created map prototypes, which were tested with the advisory group and with the Student Advisory Council for Undergraduate Education (SACUE).
-Production began in spring 2019 with a pilot set of maps from the most popular undergraduate major programs.
-The initial set included at least one major from each undergraduate school or college, at least one major from each division in the College of Letters & Science, and one foreign language major.
+Input was also gathered from stakeholders such as the Berkeley Online Advising group, Council of Undergraduate Deans, and the Council of College Deans.
+Production of four-year major maps began in spring 2019 with a pilot set of maps from the most popular undergraduate major programs.
+In partnership with academic departments, the major maps project team has produced four-year maps for 93 majors to date.

 The major maps project team is currently developing the next generation of major maps using insights gathered from the inaugural production of major maps.
 These “2.0 major maps” will feature: